An Epic Road Trip to Scotland

 Day 3 | Loch Lomond

 During our road trip to Scotland, we’d allocated two nights at Three Lochs Forest Drive.
 Partly because we had a fairly long journey from Sycamore Gap and partly to explore a bit more of Loch Lomond.
 Our first stop was Balloch, which is at the southern point of Loch Lomond.
 It was a bit commercial for us, but if you like boat rides, aquariums and gift shops, you’ll probably like it.
 It was nice enough but a little busy for us, although the angel cake was delicious!
-We left Balloch and headed for Balmaha…and then Bumper’s gearbox started to stick!
+We left Balloch and headed for Balmaha, and then Bumper’s gearbox started to stick.

 Anyway, we walked up to Milarrochy Bay along a beautiful part of the West Highland Way, which skirted the east side of Loch Lomond.
-Loch Lomond is the largest lake by surface area in Great Britain and stunningly beautiful.
+Loch Lomond is the largest lake by surface area in Great Britain and is stunningly beautiful.
 We visited on a day with such fantastic weather you would be forgiven for thinking we were in the Mediterranean.

 Day 4 |